chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 3. No data retention: The application does not store or reuse any input in any form.
 This minimizes compliance concerns around handling personal or sensitive content.
 4. Practical utility: Due to its simplicity and modular structure, the system is easy to extend or embed into other platforms, such as firewalls, email systems, or browser-based tools.

+While the application is stateless on the server side, it temporarily stores check history in the user’s current browser session using ```st.session_state```.
+This data is not persisted and is cleared when the session ends.
 These features make the application suitable for broader deployment as a browser extension, firewall plugin, or email-scanning API, especially in environments where simplicity, speed, and privacy are prioritized.

 ### Architecture Diagram
 <p align="center">